MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 ## Step 7: Apply a fix

-If you find a fix for the bug, try out your fix by editing the code and rerunning the demo.
-You may edit JavaScript code directly within the DevTools UI and apply the fix.
-Try it now, as follows:
+We've identified a possible fix for the bug.
+Next, edit the JavaScript code directly within the DevTools UI and then rerun the demo to test the fix, as follows.

 1. Choose **Resume script execution** \(![Resume script execution](../media/resume-script-run-icon.msft.png)\).
 1. In the **Editor** pane, replace the line `var sum = addend1 + addend2` with `var sum = parseInt(addend1) + parseInt(addend2)`.